MileHacker Logo

 Maritime Heritage

 At its core, Cavtat maintains status as a traditional fishing village.
-This heritage appears in the harbor's daily life, where fishermen from the region bring in their catches.
+This heritage appears in the harbor's daily life, where fishermen from the area bring in their catches.
 Past its fishing roots, Cavtat became a popular yachting destination, drawing boats from around the world.
 The harbor berths various vessels, a cosmopolitan flair for the town's traditional charm.
-Boat taxis frequently depart from the harbor, linking Cavtat to nearby islands and Dubrovnik.
+Boat taxis frequently depart from the harbor, linking Cavtat to adjacent islands and Dubrovnik.

 Dubrovnik Proximity